Random walks on mated-CRT planar maps and Liouville Brownian motion: Introduction

 \subsubsection{Acknowledgments}

+We thank an anonymous referee for helpful comments on an earlier version of the paper.
 We thank Sebastian Andres, Zhen-Qing Chen, Takashi Kumagai, Jason Miller, and Scott Sheffield for helpful discussions.
 N.B.'s work was partly supported by EPSRC grant EP/L018896/1 and FWF grant P 33083 on ``Scaling limits in random conformal geometry".
 E.G.\ was partially supported by a Trinity College junior research fellowship, a Herchel Smith fellowship, and a Clay Research Fellowship.
 Part of this work was conducted during a visit by E.G.\ to the University of Vienna in March 2019 and a visit by N.B.\ to the University of Cambridge in May 2019.
 We thank the two institutions for their hospitality.